mixpanel/docs/pages/docs/reports/overview.md

 ### Metrics

-A metric is a some sort of **measuremnt** on a **behavior**.
+A metric is a some sort of **measurement** on a **behavior**.
 An example of a metric is "Unique Users" doing "Sign up", which is the measurement of unique users, on the behavior of "Sign up".

 ### Behaviors